 - Leave the worksite immediately.
-Do not wait until you feel worse. - Get away from the pesticides. - Notify your supervisor (if you have one) immediately go to a hospital or clinic immediately. - Go the a hospital or clinic immediately.
+Do not wait until you feel worse. - Get away from the pesticides.

+Notify your supervisor (if you have one) immediately go to a hospital or clinic immediately.

 If you have any of these problems while you are not at work, follow these steps: